ruslansavchuk/kubernetes-the-hard-way/docs/02-kubelet.md

 ...
 ```

-After kubelet service up and running, we can start creating our pods.
+After kubelet service is up and running, we can start creating our pods.

 Before we will create static pod manifests, we need to create folders where we will place our pods (same as we configured in kubelet)